 Echoes of Peace is a 501(c)3 non-profit organization.
 Donations are tax deductible.

-Membership contribution: Contributions to Echoes of Peace are free-will (payment is not a requirement for membership) and go to sustain the ongoing operations of the choir (donations are tax deductible).
-If you would like to give financially, our suggestion is $40-$80 for this 8 week season.
-Thanks for your support!
+Membership contribution: Contributions to Echoes of Peace are free-will and help sustain the ongoing operations of the choir (donations are tax deductible).
+Our suggestion is $50-$100 for the season.
+Give as you are able!

 Visitors always welcome!